rvildanov93/fb2-book-renamer/README.md

 <img src ="https://raw.githubusercontent.com/rvildanov93/fb2-file-renamer/master/img/fb2_example_.png">

-If you open `.fb2` file in the text editor (opened with the Sublime Text 3 on the image bellow) you will see xml structured code and `<book-title>` tag is highlighted by red frame.
+If you open `.fb2` file in the text editor (opened with the Sublime Text 3 on the image bellow) you will see xml structured code.

 <img src ="https://raw.githubusercontent.com/rvildanov93/fb2-file-renamer/master/img/book_title_tag_.png">